Massolari/radio_cli/README.md

 ### Keys

-- `j` to select the next station
+- `j` to move the cursor to the next station
+- `J` to move the cursor to the last station
-- `k` to select the previous station
+- `k` to move the cursor to the previous station
+- `K` to move the cursor to the first station
+- `Enter` to select the station
 - `q` to quit
 - `Space` to play/pause